Never used crypto before? This guide will walk you through it step by step.

 - Coinbase — Very beginner-friendly.
 Popular in the US and UK.

 Monero is the most private cryptocurrency.
 Think of it as internet cash.
-Transactions are untraceable — nobody can see who sent what to whom.
-Regulators make it more difficult than it needs to be, but here are two ways to get it:
+Transactions are untraceable and nobody can see who sent what to whom.
+Regulators make it harder to buy than it needs to be, but here are two ways to get it:

 - Buy any popular coin (BTC, ETH, LTC) on whichever exchange you prefer